 “We chose Waldo mainly because I had confidence that it would be really easy for us to use.”
 Silver said.
 “The last thing I wanted to do was burden my engineering team with more work, and I knew that Waldo would give us what we needed without us having to put too much effort in.”

-Opus now runs a set of eight smoke tests on Waldo, which review the core flows and interactions in the mobile app before any updates go out to users.
-With Opus team members juggling so many tasks, Waldo ensures that as they’re switching contexts, they're not making mistakes that could cause problems down the line.
+Opus now runs a set of 8 smoke tests on every PR in Waldo, which review the core flows and interactions in the mobile app before any merges are approved.
 Waldo now catches issues that would affect users before Opus ships any updates.

-“The engineers still do manual QA,” Silver said, “but it's nice to have an automated system in place to make sure that the edge cases we can easily account for in Waldo, but forget to do on our manual QA, are getting covered.”
+“The engineers still do manual QA,” Silver said, “but it's nice to have an automated system in place to make sure that regression cases we can easily account for in Waldo, but forget to do on our manual QA, are getting covered.”

 Silver loves working with the team at Waldo.
 “It’s super easy to get help and give feedback to them,” he said.
 “They’re very responsive—when I ask for features, they give me a clear timeline on when to expect them, which is terrific.”

 With Waldo, the Opus engineering team now spends less time on manual QA.
-The test automation provides extensive coverage for edge cases such as multiple device configurations, which are hard to test for manually.
+The test automation provides extensive coverage for cases that are hard to cover with just manual testing: such as multiple device configurations.
 “Waldo saves our team a ton of time to help them get back to coding,” Silver said.